hoaproject/Stream/README.md

 This event is fired when calling the `Hoa\Stream\Stream::close` method.

-About listeners: To register a listener, we must create an instance of our stream without opening it.
+Now let's move on to listeners.
+To register a listener, we must create an instance of our stream without opening it.
 This action is called “deferred opening”.
 We can control the opening time with the third argument of the default `Hoa\Stream\Stream` constructor, like:

 ```php
 $file = new BasicFile('/path/to/file', null, true);